+I love this Coconut Banana Pancake recipe.
 I don’t make pancakes nearly as much as I should, especially on the weekends when I have a little more time on my hands.
 When I do make them, these are usually at the top of the list.
-I love the flavor combo of coconut and banana, especially in fluffy pancakes, like our Coconut and Banana Pancakes today.
+I love the flavor combo of coconut and banana, especially in fluffy pancakes, like these Coconut and Banana Pancakes today.
 For pancakes, I think the less fussy the better, ya know?
 Plus I love that everything comes together so nicely simply by whisking together with a fork.
-We’re re-posting this recipe today because it’s a favorite over here and it’s the weekend so we obviously all need pancakes. :) Enjoy! xx, Jenny

 Coconut Banana Pancakes

 - 1 teaspoon salt

 - 2 tablespoons unsalted butter, melted and cooled plus more for the skillet

 - ⅔ cup shredded coconut